StampDutyBack logoStampDutyBack

 Purchase priceResidential SDLTNon-residential SDLTSaving

-For additional property buyers paying the 5% surcharge, the savings are even more dramatic because the surcharge does not apply to non-residential transactions:
+For additional property buyers paying the 5% surcharge — the Higher Rates for Additional Dwellings under Schedule 4ZA, Finance Act 2003, raised from 3% to 5% at the Autumn Budget 2024 — the savings are even more dramatic because the surcharge does not apply to non-residential transactions:

 With the 5% additional property surcharge